QUATs: Notice of Mandatory Reporting

 - Octyl decyl dimethyl ammonium chloride,

-Although the requirement to report these chemical substances do have exclusions, all substances that were manufactured or imported into Canada must also meet the following criteria:
+Although the requirement to report these chemical substances does have exclusions, all substances that were manufactured or imported into Canada must also meet the following criteria:

 - Manufactured a total quantity greater than 100 kg of a substance listed in Schedule 1 to the Notice

 - Imported a total quantity greater than 100 kg of a substance listed in Schedule 1 to the Notice, whether the substance is: alone; or in a mixture, product, or reportable manufactured item at a concentration above 0.1% by weight (w/w %).